KarthikPrabhu2541/Fitness-Studio-main-tie/README.md

 ### 4. You can Run the React Application on localhost using the following command
      ### `npm start`

+#### To enable payments , go to src/components/enrolnow/pages/discount.jsx, remove the comment on the onclick command line and paste your razorpay account link for the popup after clicking on payments.

 # Getting Started with Create React App